 a.
 During the Authorization Period.
 A parent must notify their Family Access Administrator within 30 days of such a change.

 i.
-The family's income exceeding 85% SMI;
+The family's income exceeding 85% SMI, or a higher limit set in accordance with 606 CMR 10.03(3)(c);

 ii.
 An out of state change of address;